ChrisMantegna/ChrisMantegna/README.md

   Investigating how pollution affects intertidal organisms using biomarkers and field-collected mussels in Puget Sound.

 - 🧬 **eDNA + Community Composition**
-  Using environmental DNA to explore biodiversity in a pristine island preserve and monitor ecological change over time.
+  Using environmental DNA to explore biodiversity on an island marine preserve and monitor ecological change over time.

 - 📚 **Intertidal Innovators**
   Designing curriculum that blends marine ecology with identity exploration for high school students — because science is better with community.